-Services: PCBWay offers great servicing of their products.
-It takes only 3 to 15 days according to courier service to deliver your products.
+Services: PCBWay offers great servicing of its products.
+It takes only 3 to 15 days according to the courier service to deliver your products.
 Also, it has a live support facility.
 Whenever you have any problems, you can always reach a live customer service person to respond to your emails or messages.
 They have the “Return and Refund” principle, for every unusable board caused by PCBWay, they will rebuild and refund the order soon.

 Guide for Ordering PCB From PCBWay